PathadonAougsk/MapEletric/README.md

 <h1 align="center">Eletric circuit!</h1>

 # Hi! 👋
-Simple eletric ciruit detector which could check if the circuit is parrarel or not!
+A simple electric circuit detector that checks whether a circuit is parallel or not!
-There is also click and drag function
+It also includes a click-and-drag function and a wiring system.

 # A little bit of back story!
-It was design to be use in nsc but didnt make the cut.
-So here lies the protype of it.
+This was designed for use in the NSC (National Science Competition) but didn’t make the cut.
+So, here lies the prototype.